Darkest Hour (film): Cast

-David Strathairn provides the voice of President Roosevelt, heard on a phone call with Churchill.
+David Strathairn provides the voice of US president Franklin D. Roosevelt, heard on a telephone call with Churchill.

-This was the final film role for Whitrow, who died a few weeks after the September premiere of the film.
+This was the final film role for Whitrow, who died after its September premiere.

 Production

+Development and casting

 On 5 February 2015, it was announced that Working Title Films had acquired Darkest Hour, a speculative screenplay by The Theory of Everything screenwriter Anthony McCarten, about Winston Churchill in the early days of the Second World War.

 On 29 March 2016, it was reported that Joe Wright was in talks to direct the film.
 In April 2016, Gary Oldman was reported to be in talks to play Churchill.
 On 6 September 2016, it was announced that Focus Features would release the film in the United States on 24 November 2017, while Ben Mendelsohn was set to play King George VI and Kristin Scott Thomas was cast as Clementine Churchill.
 On 8 November 2016, Stephen Dillane joined the cast.
-John Hurt was initially cast as Prime Minister Neville Chamberlain, but had to drop the role in pre-production because he was undergoing treatment for pancreatic cancer.
+John Hurt was initially cast as Neville Chamberlain, but dropped the role in pre-production as he was undergoing treatment for pancreatic cancer; Hurt died in January 2017.
 Ronald Pickup assumed the role of Chamberlain instead.

-Hurt died from cancer in January 2017.
+Filming

 By November 2016, Darkest Hour had begun principal photography, and it was reported that Dario Marianelli would score the film.
 For his role as Churchill, Oldman spent over 200 hours having make-up applied, and smoked over 400 cigars (worth about $20,000) during filming.
-Filming took place in Manchester, England at both the Town Hall and John Rylands Library, both doubling for the Houses of Parliament and featuring heavily in the film.
+Filming took place in Manchester, England, at both the Town Hall and John Rylands Library, both doubling for the Houses of Parliament and featuring heavily in the film.

-For locations, the exterior of Chartwell House near Westerham, Kent, (Churchill's actual country home) was used for the telegram sequence that sees Churchill's secretary Elizabeth Layton receive a telegram from Buckingham Palace.
-Fort Amherst in Kent featured as the location for both General Ramsay's Operations HQ and the Calais Garrison.
+For locations, the exterior of Chartwell House near Westerham, Kent (Churchill's actual country home), was used for the sequence that sees Churchill's secretary Elizabeth Layton receive a telegram from Buckingham Palace.
+Fort Amherst in Kent featured as the location for both Admiral Ramsay's operational HQ and the Calais garrison.
 For the interior of Buckingham Palace, Wentworth Woodhouse in Wentworth, South Yorkshire, was used.

+Filming also took place at Warner Bros Leavesden Studios in Hertfordshire for the scene where Churchill gets onto the London Underground, with a 1959 stock train hired from Mangapps Railway Museum in Essex.